 Sources of Salt

-In Wisconsin and much of the United States we are seeing increasing salt levels in our lakes, streams and drinking water.
-These increased levels threaten our fisheries, tourism, economy, quality of life, and the health of our waters.
+Across Wisconsin and much of the United States, waterways are becoming increasingly salty due to road salt, water softeners, dust suppressants, and fertilizers.
+We are salting our freshwater.
+Elevated salt levels threaten our fisheries, tourism, economy, quality of life, and the health of our aquatic ecosystems.

-In Dane County, salt entering our water comes from two main sources:
+The salt entering our water comes from four main sources:

 - One of the most common ways that salt enters our water is from winter salt use on roads, parking lots, and sidewalks.

 - Chloride concentration levels peak in the winter and spring due to the road salt that enters the water.

 - Road salt has been used as a deicer in Wisconsin since the late 1950s.
 It was cheap, and it got the job done.
 But, unfortunately, all the salt we put down doesn't just go away.

 - Today, Salt Wise Municipal Champions are adopting best management practices to save money, protect public safety, and conserve freshwater.